NZ On Air

-NZ On Air (NZOA; Irirangi te Motu), formally the Broadcasting Commission, is an autonomous Crown entity and commission of the New Zealand Government responsible for funding support for broadcasting and creative works.
+NZ On Air (NZOA; Irirangi te Motu), formally the Broadcasting Commission, is an autonomous Crown entity and commission of the New Zealand Government responsible for providing funding for broadcasting and creative works.
 The commission operates largely separate from government policy but must follow directions from the Minister of Broadcasting.
 NZOA is responsible for the funding of public broadcasting content across television, radio and other media platforms.
 It is also a major investor in New Zealand independent producers.

 NZ On Air is the operating name of the Broadcasting Commission formed in the Broadcasting Act 1989 alongside the Broadcasting Standards Authority, meant to encourage individuals to pay the historical Broadcasting Fee that funded public broadcasters.
-In 1999 the Broadcasting Fee was abolished, and NZOA now receives funding directing from the Ministry for Culture and Heritage.
+In 1999 the Broadcasting Fee was abolished, and NZOA now receives funding directly from the Ministry for Culture and Heritage.

 Activities

 NZ On Air's activities can be broken up into several areas:

 Public broadcasting

 NZOA funds New Zealand-focused radio, television, New Zealand music and digital media production for a range of public and private broadcasters and platforms.
-This includes drama, documentary, children's programmes, and programmes for special-interest groups.
+This includes drama, documentary, children's programmes and programmes for special interest groups.

 Programmes funded by NZOA often have an announcement about the commission's support for the programme.
 Initially the announcement was: "This programme was made with the help of your Broadcasting Fee – so you can see more of New Zealand on air".
 After the abolition of the Broadcasting Fee, the announcement often said: "This programme was made with funding from NZ On Air".
 More commonly, at the end of a broadcast, a programme will say: "Thank you, NZ On Air, for helping us make (name of the show)."

-The agency funds Radio New Zealand, and the independently-owned Access Radio Network, Student Radio Network and Pacific Media Network.
+The agency funds Radio New Zealand, and the independently owned Access Radio Network, Student Radio Network and Pacific Media Network.